 We’ve also reached agreement with Council on an ongoing maintenance levy to pay for the upkeep of Marulan South Road into the future.

-While all of this activity is taking place, we are still more than happy to receive further comments and questions about either or both proposals.
+We are still more than happy to receive further comments and questions about the proposal.
 It’s important we understand the related needs of our local community, especially given the past relationship between our sites and residents, and the benefits they’ll bring for years to come.

-You can send an email to firstname.lastname@example.org with your thoughts and queries at any time.
+You can send an email with your thoughts and queries at any time.

 General Approvals - Peppertree Quarry

 The Peppertree Quarry is operated to an approval granted by the NSW Department of Planning and Environment (DP&E) in February 2007.
 The Project Approval (06_0074) sets out the operating, environmental and reporting conditions the quarry must comply with throughout its operational life.

 Subsequent to 2007, Boral has received consent for four modifications to the Project Approval.
 A fifth modification request was submitted to the Department during September 2018 and is now under assessment.
 The four previous modifications have included: